atharvakokatee/atharvakokatee/README.md

 ## 🌍 Backpacking

-Backpacking the world with just **7kg** of gear.
+Backpacking the world with just 7kg of gear.
 Travel keeps me adaptable, calm under pressure, and always learning.

-> “I don’t always know where I’m going next — sometimes Skyscanner decides.
-But I always end up where I’m meant to be.”

-- ✈️ Since a lot of people are crazy about MBTI type, I am an ENFP.
+- ✈️ ENFP energy, if you’re into that sort of thing
-- 🌿 Why do I travel solo?
-I value peace and prefer following my own direction.
+- 🌿 Why solo?
+I crave peace and prefer following my own direction
-- 📷 I try to document stories and moments.
+- 📷 I try to document stories and moments, sometimes on the move, sometimes in stillness

 ---

-## ✈️ Countries I've Explored
+## ✈️ Travel Stories

 <table>
   <tr>